-CBSE Class 10 Science Exam 2019: Important questions with solutions for latest exam format
+CBSE Class 10 Science Exam 2020: Check Important Questions & Answers for Tomorrow's Paper

-For the CBSE Class 10 Science Exam 2019 which is to be conducted tomorrow, 13 March, we have collated important questions from all chapters of class 10 science.
-This set of important questions provided here forms a perfect source for the last minute revision before the exam.
+For the CBSE Class 10 Science Exam 2020 which is going to be held tomorrow, we have collated important questions from all chapters of Science NCERT book.
+This set of important questions provided here forms a perfect source for the quick and effective revision for the upcoming board exam.

-Here we provide a set of questions which should be prepared for 1 and 2 marks answer type questions:
+Here we provide a set of questions which should be prepared for 1 mark questions.

-- Question numbers 1 and 2 in Section-A of Class 10 Science paper will be asked for one mark each.
-They are to be answered in one word or in one sentence.
+- Question number 1-14 in Section-A of Class 10 Science paper will be asked for one mark each.

-Important Very Short Answer Type Questions for CBSE Class 10 Science Exam, are:
+Important Very Short Answer Type Questions for CBSE Class 10 Science Exam 2020 are:

 Q. Explain why a ray of light passing through the centre of curvature of concave minor gets reflected along the same path.

 The light falling on the centre of curvature is reflected back along the same path because the incident ray falls on the mirror along the normal to the reflecting surface.

 Q. What is the important function of presence of ozone in earth’s atmosphere?

 Ozone is the Earth’s natural process for all life forms.
 It shields our planet from the UV radiations, as these ultraviolet rays are harmful for all the living things.
 Therefore, any change in the size of this layer will automatically affect the life of people, plants and animals living on earth.